geodynamics/aspect/cookbooks/van-keken/doc/van-keken.md

 ## Extension to an adaptive smoothing lengthscale.

-In this section we extend the van Keken cookbook following up the work previously completed by Cedric Thieulot, Juliane Dannberg, Timo Heister and Wolfgang Bangerth. *This section contributed by Grant Euen, Tahiry Rajaonarison, and Shangxin Liu as part of the Geodynamics and ASPECT class at Virginia Tech.*
+*In this section we extend the van Keken cookbook, following up on the work previously completed by Cedric Thieulot, Juliane Dannberg, Timo Heister and Wolfgang Bangerth.
+This section was contributed by Grant Euen, Tahiry Rajaonarison, and Shangxin Liu as part of the Geodynamics and ASPECT class at Virginia Tech.*